ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/security/authentication/certificate-management.markdown

 In general, RavenDB assumes that an application will implement its own logic regarding what business operations are allowed, limiting itself to protecting the data from unauthorized access.
 Applications operate on behalf of developers, and as such, they are in a better position to determine what is allowed than RavenDB.
+This is why access levels of RavenDB databases in each cluster are highly customizable by [cluster admins](../../../server/security/authorization/security-clearance-and-permissions#cluster-admin) and [operators](../../../server/security/authorization/security-clearance-and-permissions#operator).

-#### Authorization
+### Authorization
 The security system in RavenDB does not assume any correlation between a particular certificate and a user.
 The concept of a user does not really exist within RavenDB in this manner.
 Instead, you have a certificate that is assigned a set of permissions.

 * [Cluster Admin](../../../server/security/authorization/security-clearance-and-permissions#cluster-admin)  Full administrative access to cluster and databases within.
 * [Operator](../../../server/security/authorization/security-clearance-and-permissions#operator)  Admin access to databases, but not to modify the cluster.
 * [User](../../../server/security/authorization/security-clearance-and-permissions#user)  Lowest levels of privelages.
-Must define User Admin, Read/Write, or Read-Only level.
+ This access level must be customized by defining [User Admin, Read/Write, or Read-Only](../../../server/security/authorization/security-clearance-and-permissions#user).

 In most cases, users do not access RavenDB directly.
 Aside from admins and developers during the development process, all access to the data inside RavenDB is expected to be done through your applications.
 A security mechanism on a per-user basis is not meaningful.